God promises to come to our aid in times of distress as we walk in harmony with him. Love motivates him to make and keep this promise.

 Theology

-God loves us so much that through the death of Jesus, he paid the penalty for all our sins—past, present, and future; intentional and unintentional; egregious and innocuous—so we could live with him in heaven for eternity.
+God loves us so much that through the death of Jesus, he paid the penalty for all our sins—past, present, and future; intentional and unintentional; egregious and innocuous—so that we could live with him in heaven forever.

-An imperfect analogy illustrates this facet of God’s love.
+An imperfect analogy illustrates this aspect of God’s love.

 A judge sentences a defiant felon to life in prison.
-Then the judge steps down from the bench to personally serve the required jail time as a voluntary substitute, so the convict can avoid incarceration and live blissfully in the judge’s home.
+Then the judge steps down from the bench to serve the required jail time as a voluntary substitute so the convict can avoid incarceration and instead live blissfully in the judge’s home.

-Most of us would gladly suffer to protect innocent children, particularly our own.
-But few of us would agree to be punished on behalf of guilty adults, especially if they disdained us.
+Most of us would gladly suffer to protect innocent children, especially our own.
+However, few of us would agree to be punished on behalf of guilty adults, particularly if they disdained us.

-We would only make this sacrifice if we loved them to the same extent that God loves us.
+We would make this sacrifice only if we loved them as much as God loves us.

 Relationships

-We strive to know everything about those we love deeply because our world revolves around them.
+We strive to know everything about those we love deeply so we can anticipate their needs and care for them effectively.

-God loves us so much that he knows every detail of our lives, including the number of hairs on our heads.
-He can even recite our DNA codes from memory.
+God knows every detail of our lives, including the number of hairs on our heads.
+He can even recite our DNA sequences from memory.

 We learn about those we love by watching them in different situations over time.

-God knew the entirety of our earthly life before we were born, including the unrighteous details of our past, present, and future.
+God knew everything about our entire earthly life before we were born, including the unrighteous details of our past, present, and future.

-That God chose to love us despite knowing every bad thing we would ever think, say, or do, means that no sin we have committed, are currently committing, or will commit in the future, can diminish his love for us.
+That God chose to love us despite knowing every bad thing we would ever think, say, or do, means that no sin we have committed, are committing, or will commit can diminish his love for us.

-Conversely, because God decided to love us perfectly before we were born, there is nothing we can ever think, say, or do to make him love us more.
+Conversely, because God decided to love us perfectly before we were born, there is nothing we can think, say, or do to make him love us any more than he already does.

 Nature

-Jesus said God cares about us more than he cares about birds, flowers, and grass.
-These analogies seem weak until we think about them contextually.
+Jesus said God cares more about us than about birds, flowers, and grass.
+These analogies seem weak until we consider them in context.

-Today we live in the fallen world where abundance is elusive, but suffering is commonplace—a hard place for us to flourish.
+Today, we live in a fallen world where abundance is elusive and suffering is commonplace, a hard place for us to flourish.

-Jesus contended that if God provided for the birds, flowers, and grass to abound in their physically harsh environment, he would certainly provide for us, the pinnacle of his creation, to abound in our spiritually harsh environment.
+Jesus contended that if God provided for the birds, flowers, and grass to flourish in their harsh physical climate, he would certainly provide for us, the pinnacle of his creation, to thrive in our spiritually harsh environment.

 Birds

-God intended for birds to survive and thrive in their desolate habitat, so he gave them the required eyesight, mobility, and instinct to find food and shelter.
+God intended for birds to survive and thrive in their desolate habitat, so he gave them the eyesight, mobility, and instincts they needed to find food and shelter.

-God wants us to soulfully prevail and prosper in a world filled with individual, family, and societal turmoil.
+God wants us to soulfully prevail and prosper in a world marked by individual, family, and societal turmoil.

-Therefore, he gave us the personal traits, earthly resources, Bible truths, and spiritual fruit we need to endure distress and be truly content.
+Therefore, he gave us the personal traits, earthly resources, Bible truths, and spiritual fruit we need to endure hardship and remain truly content.

 Flowers

-God created desert flowers to beautify the rocky landscape.
-He designed them to find moisture and nutrients wherever they take root so they can bloom and grow.
+God created desert flowers to bring beauty to the rocky landscape.
+He designed them to seek moisture and nutrients wherever they take root, enabling them to bloom and grow.

 God wants to beautify the world through us.
-He provides constant access to his living water and spiritual nutrients, so we can bloom and grow wherever we reside.
+Therefore, he provides us with constant access to his living water and spiritual nutrients so we can bloom and grow wherever we live.

 Grass